Portuguese Macau: Catholic Church in early Portuguese Macau

 Macau also became an important point of departure for Catholic missionaries to different countries in Asia, namely China and Japan.
-In addition to evangelization, these missionaries, especially the Jesuits, also promoted ethical, cultural and scientific exchange between the West and the East; and contributed in an important way to the development of Macao.
+In addition to evangelization, these missionaries, especially the Jesuits, also promoted ethical, cultural, and scientific exchange between the West and the East; and contributed in an important way to the development of Macao.
 Belchior Carneiro Leitão, the first Governor of the Bishopric of Macau, founded, in 1569, the first hospital in Macau, Hospital dos Pobres (later to be called "Hospital de São Rafael"), and the first European institution charity in this region, the Santa Casa da Misericórdia.
-These Catholic religious also contributed to the development of social assistance, creating orphanages and even a leprosy, and education in Macau.
+These religious Catholics also contributed to the development of social assistance, creating orphanages and even a leper colony, and education in Macau.

 The Colégio de São Paulo was founded in the 16th century and the Seminary of São José in the 18th century.
 These two institutions had the function of training missionaries and priests.
-Due to the great importance of Macau, Pope Gregory XIII created the Diocese of Macau on January 23, 1576.
-The seminary, due to the lack of priestly vocations, was closed and the College was destroyed by fire in 1835.
+Due to the great importance of Macau, Pope Gregory XIII created the Diocese of Macau on 23 January 1576.
+Due to the lack of priestly vocations, the seminary was closed and the College was destroyed by fire in 1835.

-On several occasions, the Jesuits who regularly attended the Court in Peking used their influence to save Macau from various dangers and from various exaggerated demands imposed by the Chinese authorities in Canton or by the Emperor himself.
+On several occasions, the Jesuits who regularly attended the court in Beijing used their influence to save Macau from various dangers and from various exaggerated demands imposed by the Chinese authorities in Guangzhou or by the Emperor himself.

 Goa-Macau-Nagasaki trade

-From its founding until the loss of trade with Japan in 1639, Macau survived and prospered due to the China-Macao-Japan triangular trade.
-This lucrative trade, based on the exchange of silk and gold from China for silver from Japan, began when, in the 1540s Portuguese merchants began selling Chinese products in Japan.
-Within just a decade, Macau became a key entrepot and intermediary in trade between China and Japan, especially after Chinese authorities banned direct trade with Japan for over a hundred years.
-In these circumstances, the Portuguese gained a monopoly over trade between China, Japan and Europe.
+From its founding until the loss of trade with Japan in 1639, Macau survived and prospered due to the China–Macau–Japan triangular trade.
+This lucrative trade, based on the exchange of silk and gold from China for silver from Japan, began when, in the 1540s, Portuguese merchants began selling Chinese products in Japan.
+Within a decade, Macau became a key entrepot and intermediary in trade between China and Japan, especially after Chinese authorities banned direct trade with Japan for over a hundred years.
+In these circumstances, the Portuguese monopolized trade between China, Japan, and Europe.

-From 1550 onwards, this commercial monopoly was exercised and ensured by the Captain-Mor of the Voyage of China and Japan (or, simply, called Captain-Mor of the Voyage of Japan) and he also enjoyed the right to sell his post to others.
+From 1550 onwards, this commercial monopoly was exercised and ensured by the Captain-Major of the Voyage of China and Japan, who also enjoyed the right to sell his post to others.